CosmosAtlas/markdown-citation/examples/report.md

 ### Markdown syntax

-Due to the nature of Markdown and it's standardizations, it's syntax translates to subset of HTML tags.
-Below are some major supported features and it's introduction in some standardization.
+Due to the nature of Markdown and its standardizations, its syntax translates to subset of HTML tags.
+Below are some major supported features and its introduction in some standardization.
 CommonMark is a standardized spec for Markdown fromed by a group of people and now is the base for most Markdown specifications.
 GFM (GitHub Flavored Markdown) is an extension by GitHub that's based on CommonMark.

 | Markdown Standarization | Supported Syntax |
 | - |:-|-|